 Plant it with a variety of food sources for all seasons, and supplement your plantings with a bird bath and squirrel-proof bird feeder.
 Be sure to put them near a window so you can enjoy the entertainment!

-You may consider attracting these airborne mammalian counterparts to birds.
+You may also consider attracting bats to your permaculture garden.

 According to Kris, “[bats] are a great help in creating a productive food system.
 They can also control the insect population and contribute to pollinating plants.”
 Score!